Traffic drop from stay-at-home orders imperils road funding

-JEFFERSON CITY — America's roads are a lot less congested, due to coronavirus shutdowns that have kept millions of commuters, shoppers and vacationers parked at their homes.
+JEFFERSON CITY, Mo.
+(AP) — America’s roads are a lot less congested, due to coronavirus shutdowns that have kept millions of commuters, shoppers and vacationers parked at their homes.

 While that makes it easier to patch potholes, it also could spell trouble for road and bridge projects.
 The longer motorists remain off the roads, the harder it will be for states to afford repairs in the months and years ahead.